netbiolab/MycobiomeDB/README.md

-# Mycobiome-HG/HO/HS/HV
+# MycobiomeDB

-**Mycobiome-HG/HO/HS/HV: A Human Body Site-Specific Fungal Genome Database**
+**MycobiomeDB: A Human Body Site-Specific Fungal Genome Database**

-Mycobiome-HG/HO/HS/HV is a curated fungal genome resource designed for species-level profiling of the human mycobiome from shotgun metagenomic sequencing data.
+MycobiomeDB is a curated fungal genome resource designed for species-level profiling of the human mycobiome from shotgun metagenomic sequencing data.
 It provides body-site-specific fungal genome collections and prebuilt Kraken2 databases for four human body sites:

 * Human Gut (HG)
 * Human Oral (HO)